 There are different ways to slide, but here we focus on the technique there you slide into a chord or note.
 The most typical way this is practiced is then you slide one semi step into a chord.

 The tab above shows an example of how you can slide into a chord.
 All you need to do is strum the chord and then directly move it by sliding (not lifting the fingers from the strings) to the next fret.
 You can for example find this in songs by Ramones.

 The slide can be used repeatedly as a riff or just to add some movement then changing to another chord.
 It's up to you to experiment with it!

 By bending strings, you raise the pitch one semi step or whole step (in tablatures this is indicated by an arrow plus "1/2" or "Full", you may also see "3/4"), depending on how much you bend.
-In most cases, you will bend one of the three highest strings (G, B and E).
+In most cases, you bend one of the three highest strings (G, B or E).

 A tip is to take help secondary fingers instead of only using one.
 Bends are very common in solo playing and all sorts of licks.
 The technique is common in rock, heavy metal and blues to name a few styles.
 It gives notes more sustain and expression.

 This is the same as a bend except that you pick then you already have bent the string.
 In other words: first bend, then pick and release (this technique is sometimes called release bend).